Skip to the content

 • to help the Board understand the impact of the Company’s operations on the community and environment.

 Communication with shareholders is given high priority.
 The half-yearly and annual results are intended to give a detailed review of the business and developments, and are available on the Company’s website to all shareholders.
 Printed copies of the full Annual Report are made available on request.
-The Company’s website (www.batm.com) contains up to date information on the Company’s activities and published financial results.
 The Company solicits regular dialogue with institutional shareholders (other than during closed periods) to understand shareholders views.
 The Board also uses the Annual General Meeting to communicate with all shareholders and welcomes their participation.
 Directors are available to meet with shareholders at appropriate times.
 The Company is committed to having a constructive engagement with its shareholders.
-During 2022, the CEO and CFO attended:
+During 2024, the CEO and CFO attended over:

-• 14 scheduled meetings with UK-based investors (including four group meetings/presentations); and
+• 19 scheduled meetings with UK-based investors (including three group meetings/presentations); and

-The Chairman of the Board attended the Annual General Meeting.
+The Chairman of the Board (as well as the CEO, CFO and a Non-executive Director) attended the Annual General Meeting.
 He also met with certain significant shareholders during the year without the Executive Directors present.

 • Herald Investment Management – 4.21%